Main Menu

 #40

-6. Ironically, when Around the World in a Day was released, it knocked the charity album We Are the World from the #1 spot.
+6. Ironic Toppling: Ironically, when Around the World in a Day was released, it immediately knocked the charity album We Are the World out of the #1 spot on the charts.

-7. While leaving a Mexican restaurant with singer Jill Jones, a reporter jumped inside Prince's limousine and started taking pictures.
-Prince and Jill were shocked.
-Prince's bodyguard dragged the reporter out of the limousine.
-While doing so, the reporter bumped his head on the door.
-He would later sue the bodyguard, who had to pay a $10,000 fine.
+7. The Reporter Lawsuit: While leaving a Mexican restaurant with singer Jill Jones, a reporter jumped into Prince's limousine and began taking pictures.
+Prince's bodyguard forcibly dragged the reporter out, who hit his head on the door.
+The reporter later sued the bodyguard, resulting in a $10,000 fine.

-13. Prince released "America" as the third and final single from his Around the World in a Day album in September 1985.
-"America" is about America's politics and morals.
+13. The Political Single: Prince released "America" as the third and final single from Around the World in a Day in September 1985, a track that focused on America's politics and morals.

 Is it October yet?